pmichaillat/intermediate-macro/README.md

 The repository contains the Keynote and Pages source files to the course material.
 The repository also contains the PDF version of the same source files.

-The files are organized in four folders:
+The material is organized in four folders:

 + `lectureslides` folder – 30 slide decks for 30 one-hour lectures
 + `problemsets` folder – 5 problem sets